cloudonlanapps/markdown_browser/README.md

 A package to simplify browsing markdown files.

-This package is useful in situations where, the application required to provide set of markdown files as help content or user manual and require a browser widget to dispay it inside flutter application.
+This package is useful in situations where the application is required to provide a set of markdown files as help content or a user manual and requires a browser widget to display it inside a Flutter application.

-The markdown files can be placed either in assets folder or served from a external server.
+The markdown files can be placed either in the assets folder or served from an external server.

 ## Screenshots

 ## Features

 * Browse across the markdown files within the same folder / served under the same base URL.
-* Opens other Links in webview
+* Opens other links in a webview.
-* Supports Header browsing and history
+* Supports Header browsing and history.
-* Supports Latex equations (both $<>$  and $$<>$$)
+* Supports Latex equations (Use $..$ and $$..$$).
-* Basic Navigation menu, which disappears when reading the document.
+* Basic navigation menu, which disappears when reading the document.
-* provided as widget hence it can be embedded into any other widget.
-Not necessary to be a standalone page.
+* is provided as a widget; hence, it can be embedded into any other widget.
+It is not necessary to be a standalone page.

-For rendering markdown files, **markdown_widget**  package is used.
-Refer [demo](https://asjqkkkk.github.io/markdown_widget) to understand the features supported and the limitations.
+For rendering markdown files, the markdown_widget package is used.
+Refer to the [demo](https://asjqkkkk.github.io/markdown_widget) to understand the supported features and limitations.

 ## Getting started